aimms/documentation/webui/library.rst

 .. note::

-    The procedures OpenSidePanel, OpenPage, OpenExternalLink and OpenDialogPage currently do not work as expected when called on a page load procedure.
+    The procedures `OpenSidePanel`, `OpenPage`, `OpenExternalLink` and `OpenDialogPage` currently do not work as expected when called on a page load procedure.
 This issue will be expected to be fixed in the coming releases.

 requestPerformWebUIDialog